kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### User stories

-- [Ana](../../concepts/roles-and-personas.md#ana) or [Chihiro](../../concepts/roles-and-personas.md#chiriro) would like to specify some new behavior for a standard Kubernetes resource, but that resource doesn't have a way to specify the behavior and neither Ana nor Chihiro can modify it.
+- [Ana](../../concepts/roles-and-personas.md#ana) or [Chihiro](../../concepts/roles-and-personas.md#Chihiro) would like to specify some new behavior for a standard Kubernetes resource, but that resource doesn't have a way to specify the behavior and neither Ana nor Chihiro can modify it.
   - For example, Ana may want to add a rate limit to a Kubernetes Service.
 The Service object itself doesn't have a field for rate limiting, and Ana can't modify the Service object's definition.
 - A Gateway API implementer would like to define some implementation-specific behaviors for Gateway API objects that are already standard.
-  - For example, an implementer might want to provide a way for Chiriro to plug in a WebAssembly module to a particular Gateway listener, including all the configuration required by the module.
+  - For example, an implementer might want to provide a way for Chihiro to plug in a WebAssembly module to a particular Gateway listener, including all the configuration required by the module.
 Support to WebAssembly modules is a specific feature of this implementation and the Gateway listener spec does not contain fields to declare WebAssembly configuration.
 - Chihiro would like a way to allow Ana to specify certain behaviors, but not others, in a very fine-grained way.
   - For example, Chihiro might want to allow Ana to specify rate limits for a Service, but not to specify the Service's ports.
 - A Gateway API implementer would like to define a way to specify a behavior that applies to a whole hierarchy of objects.